avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 looking at the `ACNUC website <http://pbil.univ-lyon1.fr/databases/acnuc/acnuc.html>`_.

-You can carry out complex queries using the "query()" function from the SeqinR library.
+You can carry out complex queries using the "query()" function from the SeqinR package.
 If you look at the help page for the query() function (by typing "help(query)", you will see that it allows you to specify criteria that you require the sequences to fulfill.